adegenna/cahnhilliard_2d/README.md

 Temperature itself can be evolved as a spatial field through a thermal diffusion equation that is one-way coupled to the Cahn-Hilliard dynamics:

 <img src="https://github.com/adegenna/cahnhilliard_2d/blob/master/thermal_eqn.gif">

+## Numerical method

+Spatial discretization is uniform finite difference.
+Temporal evolution is handled by the `boost::numeric::odeint` library.
+A variety of explicit marching options are possible (e.g., RK4, with or without adaptive steps).
+The explicit timestep is set with reference to the biharmonic timescale of the problem (which should be the stiffest linear timescale present).

 # cpp/
 This subdirectory contains all C++ source (in `src/`) as well as Python Swig wrappers (in `swig`).